Brooklyn Urban Gardener Certificate Program

 If you have any questions, email [email protected] or call 718-623-7250.

 It’s significant.
-Students are expected to attend every single session of class (35 hours), do required reading and homework each week, and devote a minimum of 30 hours to their assigned community team project, including preparing a team presentation for a graduation event held in January.
+Students are expected to attend every session of class (25 hours), do required reading and homework each week, attend study group meetings, and create a portfolio of their work in time for a graduation event held in November.

-After graduating, BUGs are regularly informed of community greening projects seeking volunteers.
-To maintain certification, BUGs are expected to continue to volunteer approximately 20 hours per year.
+After graduating, BUGs are regularly informed of community greening projects seeking volunteer support.
+To maintain certification, BUGs are expected to continue to volunteer at least 20 hours per year.

 More questions?
 Contact Brooklyn Botanic Garden's community greening staff at [email protected] or 718-623-7250.

 Brooklyn Botanic Garden gratefully acknowledges support for this program from the NYS Office of Parks, Recreation and Historic Preservation, the NYS Assembly and NYS Senate, NYC Department of Cultural Affairs, and the NYC Council.

 Major Sponsor, Community Greening Programs